jenbrissman/FollowSpot/README.md

 A tenacious multi-hyphenate, I am a driven and focused problem solver who has a knack for seeing the bigger picture in any situation.
 I currently work for Cloudinary as a Software Engineering Tutorial Producer.
 From 2013-2021, I was the Senior Operations Manager at a private investment office in NYC, where I was promoted twice within the company.

 I also have a successful career as a commerical, tv, film, theatre, and voiceover actress and model in New York City.
-I hold a BFA from the UC Conservatory of Music, which accepts only the top 1% of applicants for my given major.
+I hold a BFA from the UC-Conservatory of Music, which accepts only the top 1% of applicants for my given major.
 I am a contributing member and co-founder of the mentorship program within Artists Who Code, an online community of artists in tech.
 In my free time, I am an adventurous world traveler who enjoys mountain biking, snowboarding, running, scuba diving, pickleball, cooking, and am happiest in hiking boots.

 Connect with [Jen Brissman](https://www.linkedin.com/in/jenbrissman/) on LinkedIn!